voicebase/voicebase-docs/docs/how-to-guides/keyword-spotting.md

 To define new keyword group, or update an existing keyword group, simply PUT the group under '/definition/spotting/groups'.
 The body of the PUT request is a JSON object (`Content-Type: application/json`) that contains two keys:

- - `name` : the name of the keyword group
+ - `groupName` : the name of the keyword group
  - `keywords` : an array of the included keywords

 For example, to create group `big-data` that includes the keywords `data science`, `big data`, and `data mining`, make the following PUT request using curl, or an equivalent request using a tool of your choice: